PomonaCS/Readmes/4) Compressed Table/README.md

 ## Submitting your work

  Double-check that your work is indeed pushed in Github!
 It is your responsibility to ensure that you do so before the deadline.
 Don't forget to commit and push your changes as you go and to edit the provided `json`.
-In particular, don't forget to set the
+In particular, don't forget to add a description of your extra credit if you completed it.
-`“ec”` field to true if you did extra credit.

 ## Extra credit